deLaatLab/peakHiC/README.md

 git clone https://github.com/deLaatLab/peakHiC.git
 ```

 Another path required to setup is the location of the pairix binary. peakHiC uses the 4DN-DCIC tool pairix (see **Prerequisites**) to read HiC data in the pairs format.
 Below we explain how to configure peakHiC to locate this tool.
+Please make sure this tool is installed before proceding to the next steps.
+After installing the pairix tool and the necessary R packages from CRAN and Bioconductor, peakHiC installation should take less than one minute.

 ## Configure peakHiC to use example data